-In the second quarter of 2008, the Company incurred impairment and restructuring charges related principally to the Flash memory asset disposal ("FMG deconsolidation") and the manufacturing plan committed to by the Company in the second quarter of 2007 (the "2007 restructuring plan").
+In the first quarter of 2008, the Company has incurred impairment and restructuring charges related principally to the Flash memory asset disposal ("FMG deconsolidation") and the manufacturing plan committed to by the Company in the second quarter of 2007 (the "2007 restructuring plan")..

 In the second quarter of 2007, the Company announced it had entered into a definitive agreement with Intel to create a new independent semiconductor company, Numonyx, from the key assets of the Company's and Intel's Flash memory business, as described in Note 12.
 In 2007, upon meeting FAS 144 criteria for assets held for sale, the Company reclassified the to-be-contributed assets as current assets and started to incur impairment and restructuring charges related to the disposal of the memory business.
-On March 30, 2008 the Company closed the deal to create the Numonyx venture and to deconsolidate the FMG contributed assets accordingly.
+On March 30, 2008 the Company closed with its partners the deal for the creation of Numonyx venture and deconsolidated FMG contributed assets accordingly.

-The Company announced in the third quarter of 2007 that management had committed to a new restructuring plan.
+The Company announced in the third quarter of 2007 that management committed to a new restructuring plan.
 This plan is aimed at redefining the Company's manufacturing strategy in order to be more competitive in the semiconductor market.
-In addition to the prior restructuring measures undertaken in past years, which include the 150-mm restructuring plan and the headcount reduction plan, this new manufacturing plan will pursue, among other initiatives: the transfer of 150-mm production from Carrollton, Texas to Asia, the transfer of 200-mm production from Phoenix, Arizona, to Europe and Asia and the restructuring of the manufacturing operations in Morocco with a progressive phase out of the activities in Ain Sebaa site synchronized with a significant growth in the Company's Bouskoura site.
-In the first half of 2008, upon receipt of certain offers by third parties, the Company is planning to sell its Phoenix facilities.
-Upon meeting FAS 144 criteria for assets held for sale in the second quarter of 2008, the Company reclassified the assets to be sold as current assets and incurred impairment charges related to their disposal.
+In addition to the prior restructuring measures undertaken in the past years, which include the 150mm restructuring plan and the headcount reduction plan, this new manufacturing plan will pursue, among other initiatives: the transfer of 150mm production from Carrollton, Texas to Asia, the transfer of 200mm production from Phoenix, Arizona, to Europe and Asia and the restructuring of the manufacturing operations in Morocco with a progressive phase out of the activities in Ain Sebaa site synchronized with a significant growth in Bouskoura site.

-Impairment, restructuring charges and other related closure costs incurred in the second quarter of 2008 are summarized as follows:
+Impairment, restructuring charges and other related closure costs incurred in the first quarter of 2008 are summarized as follows: